 At around 11.30 on the night of 7 March 1918, Henry took off in a Se5a bi-plane to intercept a German plane.
 It was a moonless night, one of only two occasions when the Germans launched attacks on such nights during the war and there was obviously no radar or radio.

-At about the same time, Captain Alexander Bruce Kynoch of 37 Squadron took off from Stoke Maries to intercept the same raider.
+At about the same time, Captain Alexander Bruce Kynoch of 37 Squadron took off from Stow Maries to intercept the same raider.
 With no means of communication and next to no light, the two aircraft collided in mid air over Dollyman’s farm in Essex at around midnight, killing both pilots.
-Henry Clifford was buried at St Andrew’s Church Rochford and a permanent memorial of the accident was placed at the spot where the two planes crashed.
+Henry Clifford was buried at St Andrew’s Church, Rochford and a permanent memorial of the accident was placed at the spot where the two planes crashed.
 The memorial is still there and consists of an aeroplane propeller.

 Professor Stroud endowed a physics prize in his son’s honour at the University.
 Newspapers show that the Henry Clifford Stroud Prize for Physics was still being awarded well into the 1940s.